ecosoft-odoo/budgeting/budget_plan_detail_purchase_requisition/README.rst

 |badge1| |badge2| |badge3|

-This module pass "Fund" element from Purchase Request > Purchase Agreement > Purchase Order
+Adds ``Fund`` and ``Analytic Tags`` fields to the purchase agreement, transferring their values from Purchase Request to Purchase Agreement and then to Purchase Order (RFQ).

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.